 I’m so glad he sent me the third email, and that I responded to it.
 We became great friends afterwards and helped each other out in everything we could.
 Possibly due to his persistent personality, his company took off.
-Today his startup is extremely successful and making some good, scalable money for him (more successful than my company Viralogy…at least for now ).
+Today his startup is extremely successful and making some good, scalable money for him.

 As you can see here, if he got discouraged and upset from the first or second email “rejection” and gave up our friendship would have never happened.

 A shorter story of Jun Loayza receiving cold-emails